Media and Communication (MAC)

 MAC 343.
 Advanced Audio Production.
 (3)

-This course in an advanced study in audio production for the electronic media.
-Included topics are music recording, narrative and journalism.
-It includes studio procedures, microphone techniques, and control room operations.
-This class introduces the student to audio production theory and criticism.
-The course focuses on sound aesthetics and values, providing an overview of traditional sound production and the use of digital audio media.
+An advanced study in audio production for film/TV, radio, podcasts, social media and more.
+Included topics are music recording, narrative, and journalism.
+The course covers studio procedures, microphone techniques, and control room operations.
+Students learn audio production theory as well as sound aesthetics and values, providing an overview of traditional sound production and the use of digital audio media.

-Prerequisite: MAC 211, major status, or permission of instructor.
+Prerequisite: MJF 146, major status (MAC, STC, JRN, FST), or permission of instructor.

 MAC 350.
 Special Topics in Media and Communication.
 (3; maximum 9)